nikolayg/nikgrozev-website/_posts/blog/2015-06-16-fast-and-simple-sampling-in-pandas-when-loading-data-from-files.md

 # Solution: skiprows

-In the later versions of Pandas its developers have introduced a new parameter <u>skiprows</u> of the [read_csv](http://pandas.pydata.org/pandas-docs/stable/io.html#io-read-csv-table) and function.
+In the later versions of Pandas its developers have introduced a new parameter `skiprows` of the [read_csv](http://pandas.pydata.org/pandas-docs/stable/io.html#io-read-csv-table) and function.
 It allows you to specify a list of line/row indices, which will not be loaded by pandas.
 In essence, what we can to do is generate the list of line ids which pandas will ignore.